-Later on we managed to go to the cinema, the theatre and a big shopping centre (Westfield’s in Stratford) and she made it through without having a panic attack each time.
+Later on, we managed to go to the cinema, the theatre, and a big shopping center (Westfield’s in Stratford) and she made it through without having a panic attack each time.
 Sometimes she still got anxious about having a seat at the cinema or theatre where she felt boxed in with no way out, but that was easy enough to accommodate.

 It took months for her anxiety disorder to wear off but eventually, it disappeared.

-She succeeded with fighting her fear of trains and train stations, because she was given a choice with no pressure.
-M could choose to go to the train station knowing she could change her mind and get on the bus anytime it made her feel anxious and she could still get to work in time.
+She succeeded in fighting her fear of trains and train stations because she was given a choice with no pressure.
+M could choose to go to the train station knowing she could change her mind and get on the bus anytime it made her feel anxious and she could still get to work on time.

 She knew that she could get off the train at the next stop if she felt she couldn’t deal with it, she knew she could have a seat near the aisle in the cinema or theatre, and she knew that at any time when she felt anxious in a big shopping she could just leave.

-M still suffers with mild anxiety today, but she manages it well.
-She has learned about the reasons for her anxiety and the real triggers for her anxiety and depression, which believe it or not are not anything to do with crowds, they go much deeper and just manifested that way.
+M still suffers from mild anxiety today, but she manages it well.
+She has learned about the reasons for her anxiety and the real triggers for her anxiety and depression, which believe it or not are anything to do with crowds, they go much deeper and just manifest that way.